Black Women and Breast Cancer

 In 2012, an estimated 229,060 new cases will be diagnosed, and 39,920 deaths from breast cancer will occur.

-- African American women are twice as likely as White women to develop “triple negative” breast cancer—a subtype of the disease
+Black women are twice as likely as White women to develop “triple-negative” breast cancer—a subtype of the disease.

-- Women with triple negative breast cancer don’t benefit from the most common treatments, such as tamoxifen or Herceptin, which are designed to affect cancers driven by estrogen, progesterone, or the protein called human epiderm.
+Women with triple-negative breast cancer don’t benefit from the most common treatments, such as tamoxifen or Herceptin, which are designed to affect cancers driven by estrogen or progesterone.

 During a recent interview, Thomas R. Frieden, M.D., M.P.H, CDC Director explains that, “Although we are making progress reducing deaths from breast cancer, we have much work to do to reduce preventable deaths, particularly among African-American women.”
 He went on to say, “Only when every woman receives adequate screening, timely follow-up, and high-quality treatment, will the full benefit of breast cancer screening be achieved.”

 - Know your family history of breast cancer